Police and demonstrators clash during protests over the shooting of a Minnesota man during a traffic stop

 Furious over the fatal shooting of a Black man by a police officer during a traffic stop, demonstrators gathered Monday night to protest outside the police department of a Minneapolis suburb for a second night in a row.

-The familiar refrains, "No Justice No Peace" was heard among with crowd in Brooklyn Center, alongside the shattering din of conflict.
+The familiar refrain, "No Justice No Peace," was heard among the crowd in Brooklyn Center, alongside the din of conflict.

+The demonstrations began Sunday after 20-year-old Daunte Wright was killed in what the police chief described as an accidental shooting.
+The officer who shot Wright, identified by authorities as Kim Potter, has been with the Brooklyn Center Police Department for 26 years, according to the Minnesota Bureau of Criminal Apprehension.
+She has been placed on administrative leave.

-Police fired tear gas and stun guns to disperse the gathering that was defying a curfew while protesters launched "bottles, fireworks, bricks and other projectiles at public safety officials," according to a tweet from Operation Safety Net (OSN), a joint effort of local entities to ensure the safety of the public during the trial of Derek Chauvin,
+Police fired tear gas and stun guns to disperse the Monday night demonstrators defying a curfew while protesters threw "bottles, fireworks, bricks and other projectiles at public safety officials," according to a tweet from Operation Safety Net.
+The operation is a joint effort of local agencies to ensure public safety during the trial of Derek Chauvin, the former Minneapolis police officer facing charges in the death of George Floyd, being held some 10 miles away.

 "Go home or you will be arrested.
 Curfew violation is a misdemeanor," OSN tweeted.

-About 40 arrests were made Monday night for offenses ranging from curfew violations to riot, Col. Matt Langer of the Minnesota State Patrol said during an early morning press conference.
+About 40 arrests were made, Col. Matt Langer of the Minnesota State Patrol said during news conference early Tuesday.

-The outburst of anger was happening only 10 miles away from the trial of a police officer accused of killing another Black man, George Floyd.

-"I'm thinking about black America, so many people who have lost loved ones and yet we have to look at another mother who lost a child," Floyd's brother, Philonise Floyd, said.
-"I miss my bother and she's going to miss her son."

 The traffic stop that ended in Wright's death